Have you wondered how to identify bad SEO and/or bad website design — BEFORE you hire someone?

 7. Are you Ignoring the SEO Power of Social Media

-We started to develop new, educational blog posts written by the company’s highly visible President (that the web company didn’t develop).
+We started to develop new, educational blog posts written by the company’s highly visible President.
 And the President had a lot of contacts on LinkedIn.
 So I suggested that the blog posts be mentioned in LinkedIn posts from the President’s LinkedIn account.
 When the web company heard about this idea, they were concerned:

 “We don’t think that’s a good idea, since the blog posts are just product ads . . .”